celerity/celerity-runtime/docs/tutorial.md

 to the entire buffer, we pass an instance of the `all` range mapper.

 Then we supply the code to be run on the host as a lambda function to `celerity::handler::host_task`.
-As the tag `celerity::on_master_node` implies, we select the overload that calls our host task on a single node -- the master node.
+As the tag `celerity::once` implies, we select the overload that calls our host task once on a single node.
 Since the code is executed on the host, we are able to use it for things such as result verification and I/O. In this case, we call `stbi_write_png` to write our resulting image into a file called `result.png`.